AntonSmatanik/coderama-movie-database/README.md

 The page contains all information about the selected film (title, year, genre, poster, etc.).

 The star button saves/removes the movie to/from favorites.

+Movie API results are cached, so a new request for the same movie is not necessary.

 ### My favorite movies